mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-For this first implementation, we decided to throw a `NoSuchElementException` when the job is not found.
+We threw a `NoSuchElementException` for this first implementation when the job was not found.

 Now that we have our `Jobs` module, we can use it in a program.
-Let's say we want to retrieve the salary associated to a particular job.
-The program is very easy, but it's enough to show the problem:
+Let's say we want to retrieve the salary associated with a particular job.
+The program is straightforward, but it's enough to show the problem:

 ```kotlin
 class JobsService(private val jobs: Jobs) {